bihealth/NeatMS/docs/advanced-use/neural-network-training.md

 _________________________________________________________________
 ```

-The model itself is stored in the `nn_handler.class_model` variable, we can select and freeze layers using the following commands (Note that these are Keras functions).
+The model itself is stored in the `nn_handler.class_model` variable, we can select and freeze layers using the following commands (Note that these are Keras core functions, refer to the Keras documentation for more details).

 ``` python
 # Let's freeze the convolutional base